alchemyplatform/aa-sdk/site/getting-started/overview.md

 ## Smart Contract Accounts

 The smart contract is the heart of the user's account.
-It holds the user's assets and represents their public address onchain.
-That's why
+It secures their assets, executes every UserOp, and represents the user's public address onchain, so this is a foundational choice for your apps' security, feature set, and gas costs.

 Account Kit provides two smart contract accounts out of the box, and supports any custom contract of your own.

-- **ModularAccount**: an extensible 4337 smart account that supports multiple owners, session keys, onchain recovery, and more. ([learn more](https://www.alchemy.com/blog/hello-modular-account), [github](https://github.com/alchemyplatform/modular-account))
+- **Modular Account**: a secure, audited, and extensible 4337 smart account that supports multiple owners, session keys, onchain recovery, and more. ([learn more](https://www.alchemy.com/blog/hello-modular-account), [github](https://github.com/alchemyplatform/modular-account))

-- **LightAccount**: a simple 4337 smart account that supports a single owner ([github](https://github.com/alchemyplatform/light-account))
+- **Light Account**: a simple, secure, and audited 4337 smart account that supports a single owner ([github](https://github.com/alchemyplatform/light-account))

 - **Bring your own**: you can even build your own account or use another open source implementation of an ERC-4337 account.
 Follow this guide to [use your own account](/smart-accounts/custom/using-your-own) with Account Kit.

-The `ModularAccount` is a secure, audited, and modular ERC-4337 smart account.

-- **Purpose built for AA:** modular account was designed and optimized for ERC-4337 account abstraction.
-It works seamlessly with the Entrypoint contract, Bundlers, and Paymasters.
-- **Extensible:** modular account is the first [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900) account, making it infinitely extensible with custom plugins.
-Plug and play from a selection of existing plugins, including session keys and account recovery, or write your own to customize the account for your app.
-- **Secure:** modular account was developed by Alchemy and audited by both [Spearbit](https://github.com/alchemyplatform/modular-account/blob/develop/audits/2024-01-31_spearbit_0e3fd1e.pdf) and [Quantstamp](https://github.com/alchemyplatform/modular-account/blob/develop/audits/2024-02-20-quantstamp-8ae319e.pdf).

 ## Gas Manager API